bernieleecy/brd_pcm_basic/README.md

 There is an additional pipeline for running extra test sets (only relevant during development) called `pipeline.extra_test.yaml`.

 All the pipelines share the `pipeline.preprocessing.yaml` code.

+# Notes on data

+During model training, the order of the input data is NOT changed during cleaning and featurization
+* Changing the order (e.g. reordering alphabetically by Protein name) can and will break the code